vmware-tanzu-labs/educates-training-platform/developer-docs/build-instructions.md

 make deploy-installer
 ```

 This will perform an install directly from configuration files in the current directory.
-If needing to test that the `educates-installer` package bundle used by the Educates CLI installer, for `kapp-controller`, is correct, you should instead use the commands:
+If needing to test that the `educates-installer` package bundle used by the Educates CLI installer and also `kapp-controller`, is correct, you should instead use the commands:

 ```
 make push-all-images